Shaigiya tribe: History

-During the medieval period Dar Shaigiya was part of the Makurian region and bishopric Shanqir.
+During the medieval period Dar Shaigiya was probably part of the Makurian region and bishopric Shanqir.
 Its name possibly derived from the Nubian word shàa ("gate"), which might reflect its status as Makuria's eastern frontier.
-After a Makurian civil war in 1365 Dar Shaigiya became independent.
+After a Makurian civil war in 1365 the area that would come to constitute Dar Shaigiya became independent.
+It is possible that the ethnogenesis of the Shaigiya can be traced to that period, that is the 14th and 15th centuries.
+In the early 16th century the Funj founded the Sultanate of Sennar, which by 1523 had expanded as far north as Dongola and thus also included Dar Shaigiya.

 The Shaigiya are first mentioned in 1529, when an Italian visitor to Upper Egypt remarked that pyramids could be found in the country of the "Xiogeia".
 They were subjects of the Funj Sultanate, which extended as far north as Dongola.
 From the sixteenth century until colonization, the Shaigiya had many prominent Islamic schools which attracted students from all over Sudan.
 Around 1690 the tribe broke loose from the Kingdom of Funj, defeating the Abdelab governor, and were the only independent tribe in the region.
 The first account of the Shaigiya tribesmen was given by the Scottish traveller James Bruce in his book Travels to Discover the Source of the Nile (1790) who noticed the tribe migrated from more southern regions to its present homeland around 1772.

-A Shaigiya man in 1821, drawn by Frédéric Cailliaud.
+A Shaigi man in 1821, drawn by Frédéric Cailliaud.